Chetan51423/Crav-Cart/Readme.md

 5) dependency
 -> it means the packages our project depend on.
+->there are different types of dependencies (1) dependencies (2) devdependencies -> dev-dependencies is limited to development side
+-> and dependencies are use globally like react.

 6) caret (^) and tilde (~) in package.json
 -> it is use befor the version of dependencies